-On September 2010, in support of Chapter 3 of the NWA (36:1998) which stipulates the requirement for adequate protection and effective management of water resources, the DWS promulgated regulations prescribing a Water Resources Classification System (WRCS).
+During September 2010, in support of Chapter 3 of the NWA (36:1998) which stipulates the requirement for adequate protection and effective management of water resources, the DWS promulgated regulations prescribing a Water Resources Classification System (WRCS).
 The WRCS provides an outline for the determination of RDMs.
 These measures are aimed at maintaining the desired state of water resources, by setting, over a period of time,

-- the water resource Management Class (MC) in Integrated Units of Analysis (IUAs); - the Reserve; and - ▶ the RQOs for each significant water resource in Resource Units (RUs).
+- ▶ the Water Resource Class (MC) in Integrated Units of Analysis (IUAs)^[66]; - ▶ the Reserve; and - ▶ the RQOs for each significant water resource in Resource Units (RUs)[113].

-The classifying of water resources take into account the social, economic and ecological landscape in a catchment in order to assess the costs and benefits associated with use and development versus protection of a water resource.
+The classifying of water resources takes into account the social, economic and ecological landscape in a catchment in order to assess the costs and benefits associated with use and development versus protection of the water resource.
 As such, the classification process is not carried out in isolation, but is integrated within the overall planning for water resource protection, development and use.
 The purpose of the water resource MC is to stipulate desired levels of protection in terms of Class I (minimally used), Class II (moderately used), or Class III (heavily used); to ensure long-term sustainable water resource use; to provide regulatory certainty and a framework within which other goals (i.e. RQOs and the Reserve) can be determined; and to, inter alia, allow for the measurement of regulatory performance and compliance.

-Section 3, NWA (36:1998) requires that the Reserve be determined for water resources, i.e. the quantity, quality and reliability of water needed to sustain both basic human needs (Basic Human Needs Reserve) and aquatic ecosystems (Ecological Reserve), so as to meet the requirements for economic development without seriously impacting on the long-term integrity of ecosystems.
-It, therefore, is imperative that the Reserve must be determined and that the requirements be met, before other economic activities can be satisfied, as it is the only right to water according to the applicable water legislation.
+Section 3, NWA (36:1998) requires that the Reserve be determined for water resources, i.e. the quantity, quality and reliability of water needed to sustain both basic human needs (Basic Human Needs Reserve)

-&lt;sup>162 Refer to Section 3.1.2.4.3: Reconciliation and allocation of water quality.
+183 Refer to Section 3.1.2.2.3: Water quality forecasting, trends analysis and scenario definition.